NextBigTech Asia 2021 Conference Agenda

-With the global artificial intelligence market expected to reach $267 billion by 2027, 62% of consumers are willing to submit data to AI in having a better experience with their businesses in the industry.
+With the global artificial intelligence market expected to reach $267 billion by 2027, 62% of consumers are willing to submit data to AI in order to have a better experience with their businesses in the industry.
 Even so, the debate is never over with the lingering thought of people wondering, “Is AI dangerous?” with people worried about losing to these machineries.
-Hear from the expert on the market driven development and AI adoption’s establishment in 3 major areas:
+Hear from the expert on the market driven development and AI adoption’s establishment in 3 major areas: –

 - Formation of a regional policy framework supporting AI’s development in the country and in Asia.

 - Development of the talent pool in AI and the usage at the local level especially with non-technology savvy citizens.